BAJAJ FINSERV DIRECT LIMITED

 TDS Rate Under Section 194DA

 Previously, the standard TDS rate under Section 194DA was 5% on the income component of the payout.
-The income component is calculated by subtracting the total premiums paid from the total amount received by the policyholder.

 Example Calculation

-• Suppose a policyholder receives ₹10 Lakhs as maturity proceeds
+Suppose a policyholder receives ₹10 Lakhs as maturity proceeds.

-• Total premiums paid over the policy term amount to ₹7 Lakhs
+Total premiums paid over the policy term amount to ₹7 Lakhs.

-• Income component = ₹10 Lakhs – ₹7 Lakhs = ₹3 Lakhs
+Income component = ₹10 Lakhs – ₹7 Lakhs = ₹3 Lakhs

-• TDS at 5% (before 1st Oct 2024) = ₹15,000
+• TDS at 5% (before 1 Oct, 2024): ₹15,000

 Exemptions from TDS Under Section 194DA

-Certain life insurance payouts are exempt from TDS under Section 194DA:
+Certain life‑insurance payouts are exempt from TDS:

-• Specific Policy Conditions for Exemption of TDS:
+Policy Conditions Affecting Exemption

 Consequences of Non‑Compliance